lucidworks/drupal-connector/README.md

 ## Connector Description

 The Drupal Connector fetches all the content that is available on the URL provided from Drupal Module.
-Using an algorithm that takes all the links from every page, all the content from those pages is going to be parsed and normalised for Fusion Server, using the SDK plugin.
+Using an algorithm that takes all the links from every page, all the content from those pages is going to be parsed and normalised for Fusion Server, using the SDK connector.

 ## Quick start